WPChill/strong-testimonials/readme.txt

 `Read some of our [testimonial_count] testimonials!`

-= Can I add testimonials from YouTube, Twitter, and Instagram? =
+= Can I add testimonials from YouTube, Twitter, Instagram and Facebook? =

 Yes.
 The plugin supports the [WordPress embed](https://codex.wordpress.org/Embeds) feature for inserting testimonials from [these sources](https://codex.wordpress.org/Embeds#Does_This_Work_With_Any_URL.3F).